-Start exploring... search for a beach in the box above
+Start exploring... search for a beach in the box above or explore the interactive map

 Your last three recently viewed beaches will appear here.
 Register to save your favourites